Asymptotic Dynamics of Open Quantum Systems and Modular Theory: Abstract

 Moreover, the asymptotic evolution of the system plays a crucial role in reservoir engineering~\cite{Zoller_res_eng, Wolf_res_eng}, e.g.\ in the preparation of a target quantum state by relaxation of a system properly coupled to the bath.
 In this context, as well as for information protection and processing tasks~\cite{zanardi1997noiseless,zanardi2014coherent}, a one-dimensional attractor subspace, namely a unique steady state towards which the dynamics converges, is of little use for practical purposes.
 This has led many studies to focus on the asymptotic discrete-time evolution of open systems in a general setting, both for finite-dimensional~\cite{jex_st_2012,jex_st_2018,wolf2010inverse,wolf2012quantum,baumgartner2012structures,ticozzi_inv,albert2019asymptotics} and infinite-dimensional systems~\cite{carbone2016irreducible,carbone2020period,girotti2022absorption}.

-Also the non-unitary continuous-time dynamics at large times was investigated in the literature of the last twenty years, see e.g.~\cite{baumgartner2008analysis1,baumgartner2008analysis2,albert2014symmetries,fagnola_2001,agredo2014decoherence}, with a particular attention to quantum dynamical semigroups~\cite{Spohn_77}, completely characterized in the two seminal papers~\cite{GKS_76,Lindblad_76} from 1976.
+Also, the non-unitary continuous-time dynamics at large times was investigated in the literature of the last twenty years, see e.g.~\cite{baumgartner2008analysis1,baumgartner2008analysis2,albert2014symmetries,fagnola_2001,agredo2014decoherence}, with a particular attention to quantum dynamical semigroups~\cite{Spohn_77}, completely characterized in the two seminal papers~\cite{GKS_76,Lindblad_76} from 1976.
 However, the strong interest in the study of the stationary states of quantum dynamical semigroups goes back to the seventies~\cite{Spohn_77,Frigerio_78,Frigerio_Verri_82,Spohn_rev}, mainly motivated by the problem of irreversibility in quantum statistical mechanics~\cite{ingarden1975connection,evans1977dilations}.

-This article is organized as follows.
+This Article is organized as follows.
 After recalling some basic concepts about quantum channels (Subsection~\ref{QC}) and Tomita-Takesaki modular theory (Subsection~\ref{tomita_intro}), we will discuss a structure theorem (Theorem~\ref{Wolf_struc}) by Perez-Garcia and Wolf~\cite{wolf2010inverse,wolf2012quantum} for the attractor subspace and the action of the channel on this subspace.
-Then, in Section~\ref{unit_per}, we will present sufficient conditions (Theorem~\ref{suff_unit}) and a characterization (Eq.~\eqref{eq:necandsuffconditionunitary}) under which the asymptotic dynamics is a unitary channel.
-Incidentally, we will construct a quantum channel extending a given peripheral channel.
-Finally, in Section~\ref{Wolf-TT}, we will study the connection between the structure theorem~\ref{Wolf_struc} and modular theory, recently already explored in the continuous-time setting by Longo~\cite{longo2020emergence}.
+Then, in Section~\ref{unit_per}, we will present sufficient conditions (Theorem~\ref{suff_unit}) and a characterization (Theorem~\ref{ch_unit_as_dyn}) under which the asymptotic dynamics is unitary.
+Finally, in Section~\ref{Wolf-TT}, we will study the connection between the structure theorem and modular theory, recently already explored in the continuous-time setting by Longo~\cite{longo2020emergence}.

 \end{section} \begin{section}{Preliminaries} \begin{subsection}{Quantum channels} In this Section we set up the notation and recall some known concepts about the dynamics of finite-dimensional open quantum systems.